-Three women tell stories.
+Three women tell their stories.

 “I love working with people who push me, rather than need to be pushed,” says Beth Corning, who relishes brainstorming and performing with seasoned artists via The Glue Factory Project, an initiative she launched in 2000.
 For its latest iteration, Corning unites with Nora Chipaumire and Francoise Fournier for Recipes Our Mothers Gave Us, which premieres in January in Pittsburgh, current home base for the director of Corning Works.
 Her provocative dance-theater productions tackle issues synonymous with adult life, including loss, attaining maturity, and jockeying for power within social hierarchies.
 For Corning, the project is more than an annual production: “It is a philosophy.”